vojtechsedlak/courtney/site/content/about/_index.md

 ---
-title: "About Courtney"
+title: About Courtney
+subtitle: Courtney is a Registered Clinical Counsellor, a Registered Holistic Nutritionist and a Chef.
-image: "img/jay-mantri-tfyi0qox08c-unsplash.jpg"
+image: img/img_0984.jpg
 ---

 I worked as a personal chef and holistic nutritionist, helping others with their relationships with food.
 It was this experience, along with my own struggles with food and body, that led me to pursue a career in counselling so that I could expand and deepen my knowledge about the complex relationships we humans have with food, our bodies, and our emotions and better help people struggling with all three.